Trelaquix/Trelaquix/README.md

 <h2 align="center">Hi 👋!
-My name is Bryan and I'm a Software Engineer interested in intergrating Artificial Intelligence technologies into software.</h2>
+My name is Bryan and I'm a Software Engineer< /br> interested in intergrating AI technologies into software.</h2>

 ###